celineguler/myblog/_posts/2025-05-18-Complexity-is-overrated.md

   </script>

   I love physics because it genuienly satisfies my brain.
-Physics cured my depression.
+Physics has cured my depression.

   I gained physics literacy in the last 3 years of my physics education and in short it is all about simplifying.
 It's about explaining everything in the purest form.
 It's about proving universe is actually not that complex.

   It indeed is not.
-I would answer the concept with highest complexity as emotions.
-Human emotions.
+I reckon emotions is a much more complex concept.

   Emotions besides being bunch of chemical feedback mechanisms, it's also the tool that allows our consciousness to communicate with the nature.
 In the *most complex way possible.*